 Or a five-star review. on your favorite podcast app, you’ll be making me smile from ear to ear. also recently, I’ve put everything that I learned about what is important in stroke recovery into a course called the 10 Steps to Brain Health for Stroke Survivors, and module one is now available at recoveryafterstroke.com.

 This is a course that is included as part of my recovery after stroke coaching program that you get automatically when you become a member of the recovery after stroke podcast.
 Now this course will help you overcome fatigue, reduce anxiety, and support your memory amongst other things.

-This 10 step program has been created to complement any medical interventions and works in conjunction with other physical therapies that you are undergoing.
-So if you are a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety.
+This 10-step program has been created to complement any medical interventions and works in conjunction with other physical therapies that you are undergoing.
+So if you are a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety.

 This is the cause for you If you feel like there is not enough support after you leave the hospital and you are afraid that your recovery will go backward, then this is where I can help.
 While you are participating in this course, I will coach you and help you gain clarity on where you are currently in your recovery journey.

 I will help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to help you overcome what’s stopping you from getting there.
 Now right now, for anyone interested in learning what recovery, after stroke coaching is about you, get a seven-day free trial to decide if it’s the right fit for you.

 The price though will be increasing on July one by more than double.
 So take advantage of the seven-day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching if you are listening online, and now it’s on with the show.
 Stephanie Ho, welcome to the podcast.